Vishal21121/code-room/README.md

 - **Chatbot Assistance**: The platform features a chatbot that can assist with user queries and issues.
 This provides immediate support and guidance to users, enhancing the overall user experience.

+- **Messaging**: The messaging feature in Code Room allows users to communicate effectively by sending text messages as well as images.
+This enhances the collaborative experience by providing a direct line of communication between users.
+Whether you need to share a quick update, ask a question, or send a relevant screenshot or diagram, the messaging feature supports it.

 This platform aims to provide a unified workspace for coding collaboration, idea generation, project management, and immediate assistance from the built-in chatbot.

 ## Usage